freifunk-gluon/gluon/docs/user/site.rst

     This will only affect new installations.
     Upgrades will not change the disabled state.

     ``ap`` holds the client network configuration.
 To create an unencrypted client network, a string named ``ssid`` which sets the interface's ESSID is required.
 This is the wireless network clients connect to.
-    For an OWE secured network, the ``owe_ssid`` string has to be set.
-It sets the SSID for the opportunistically encrypted wireless network, to which compatible clients can connect to.
+For an OWE secured network, the ``owe_ssid`` string has to be set which sets the SSID for the opportunistically encrypted wireless network (to which compatible clients can connect to) and the ``wireless-encryption-wpa3`` feature has to be added to ``GLUON_FEATURES_standard`` in ``site.mk`` (which will enable it only for non-tiny devices).
 To utilize the OWE transition mode, ``owe_transition_mode`` has to be set to true.
 Note that for the transition mode to work, both ``ssid`` as well as ``owe_ssid`` have to be enabled.
+Also note that some devices get problems connecting, when transition mode is enabled.

     ``mesh`` requires a single parameter, a string, named ``id`` which sets the mesh id, also visible as an open WiFi in some network managers.
 Usually you